Easy Rhubarb Sauce Recipe

 How Long Does Rhubarb Sauce Keep?

-This rhubarb sauce will keep well in the fridge for up to a week.
-I like to store mine in a mason jar in the fridge.
-Or you can freeze it for up to 6 months.
-When freezing, remember to leave 1/2″ an inch or so at the top of the freezer container to allow for expansion.
+Rhubarb sauce keeps well in the fridge for up to one week.
+I like to store mine in a mason jar.
+You can also freeze it for up to six months.
+When freezing, leave about ½ inch of space at the top of the container to allow for expansion.

 Serving Rhubarb Sauce

-You can eat this sauce on its own, we use to call it stewed rhubarb.
-Hubs eats the rhubarb sauce just as it is, but I find it too tangy.
-I prefer to serve in on top of pancakes, waffles, ice cream, or layered in a glass jar with yogurt and granola.
+You can eat this sauce on its own, we used to call it stewed rhubarb.
+Hubs eats the rhubarb sauce just as it is, but I prefer to serve it on top of pancakes, waffles, or ice cream, or layered in a glass jar with yogurt and granola.

 Other Amazing Rhubarb Recipes

-As a Mom on my own with three sons, everyone knew I could use free product.
-Over those years I received loads of much appreciated free rhubarb and to this day my grown sons all love anything rhubarb.
+As a Mom on my own with three sons, everyone knew I could use free products.
+Over those years I received loads of much-appreciated free rhubarb and to this day my grown sons all love anything rhubarb.

 Rhubarb Crisp Recipe